netzherpes/phonebook-for-KIM-1/README.md

 Ater you are finished, press (ESC)  to get back to search for entries.

 ## Memory of Data
 The single entries are identified by the $0d at the start and the end.
-Eberything in between this borders counts ad one line.<br>
+Everything in between this borders counts as one line.<br>
 The memory should look like the following
 |Location|Content|Why?|
 |-|-|-|